NicholasSynovic/research_ai-usage-in-science/scripts/2-llm-uses-dl-analysis/README.md

 # Run LLM Uses DL Analysis

-> Run this on ALCF Polaris
+> Run this on ALCF Sophia

 ## How To Run